MrZoraman/LagopusCommandSystem/README.md

 # Lagopus Command System Library
 Powerful command parsing system!

+This is NOT a command line argument parsing library.
+Rather, this library is designed to help parse commands that are inputted by the user during the runtime of an application.
+Useful for things like server consoles or the likes.

 This library was written to be usable in any project.
 As a result of that, There's a little bit more you have to do on your side, so it's not plug and play.
 However, you also get a large amount of control over how the